What does a volunteer do?

 Together, we can work out if it’s possible, then give you advice to help in the start-up.
 We would also recommend visiting an existing group to gain first-hand knowledge of what it’s like.

 Conquest Art provides all art materials and equipment for new groups, covers all set-up costs, as well as help with ideas and techniques to assist group members and encourage the best possible outcome for every individual.
 Each group needs a group leader and one or more helpers, to provide the necessary level of support and prepare refreshments for the members.
-Also, two volunteers at each location need to be trained in First Aid.
-But don’t worry – we’ll arrange a suitable course and we cover the cost.
+You can read the description of what is required from a group leader below…

 Running a successful art group is a team effort which needs a variety of different gifts from organisational skills, artistic experience to someone dealing with the money or making the tea.
 But most of all we need your enthusiasm.